Topological Universality of the Art Gallery Problem: Efficient construction for closed surfaces

 \section{Efficient construction for closed surfaces}

-Even if a space can be triangulated as a cubical complex with relatively few faces, the conversion from DNF to CNF can exponentially blow up the number of clauses, and thus the size of the art gallery.
-Here we show that an important class of topological spaces, namely the closed surfaces, can occur as solutions to art galleries with linearly many vertices.
+We have argued that our universality construction is qualitatively simpler than its predecessors.
+In this section, we show how our technique can be used to produce quantitatively simple galleries, in terms of the number of vertices of the polygon.
+This is not apparent a priori: even if a space can be triangulated as a cubical complex with relatively few faces, the conversion from DNF to CNF can exponentially blow up the number of clauses, and thus the size of the art gallery.
+Here we prove that an important class of topological spaces, namely the closed surfaces, can occur as solutions to art galleries with linearly many vertices.

-\begin{theorem} There are polygons $P_n$, $Q_n$ with $O(n)$ vertices such that $V(P_n)$ is homeomorphic to the closed orientable surface of genus $n$ and $V(Q_n)$ is homeomorphic to the closed non-orientable surface of genus $n$. \end{theorem}
+\begin{theorem} There are polygons $P_g$, $Q_g$ with $O(g)$ vertices such that $V(P_g)$ is homeomorphic to the closed orientable surface of genus $g$ and $V(Q_g)$ is homeomorphic to the closed non-orientable surface of genus $g$. \end{theorem}

-\begin{proof} We know by Theorem \ref{thmMain} that such polygons exist for $n \in \{0, 1\}$, but the number of vertices of these galleries have no effect on the asymptotic properties of $P_n$ and $Q_n$, so we may ignore these cases.
+\begin{proof} We know by Theorem \ref{thmMain} that such polygons exist for the finite number of cases where $g \in \{0, 1\}$, so it is sufficient to construct these polygons only for $g \geq 2$.

-It is well known that, for $n \geq 2$, the orientable surface of genus $n$ can be obtained as the connected sum of $n$ copies of a torus, $T^2 \# T^2 \# \dots \# T^2$, while the non-orientable surface of genus $n$ can be obtained as the connected sum of $n$ copies of the real projective plane $\rr\mathbb{P}^2 \# \rr\mathbb{P}^2 \# \dots \# \rr\mathbb{P}^2$ (see, e.g., the textbook by Massey \cite{SurfaceClassification}).
-The connect sum $R \# R$ is ordinarily defined as removing an open disk from two copies of $R$ and gluing their boundaries together.
+It is well known that, for $g \geq 2$, the orientable surface of genus $g$ can be obtained as the connected sum of $g$ copies of a torus, $T^2 \# T^2 \# \dots \# T^2$, while the non-orientable surface of genus $g$ can be obtained as the connected sum of $g$ copies of the real projective plane $\rr\mathbb{P}^2 \# \rr\mathbb{P}^2 \# \dots \# \rr\mathbb{P}^2$ (see, e.g., the textbook by Massey \cite{SurfaceClassification}).
+The connected sum $R \# R$ is ordinarily defined as removing an open disk from two copies of $R$ and gluing their boundaries together.
 For 2-dimensional surfaces, this is equivalent to gluing the disk boundaries to opposite ends of a cylindrical tube, which is the formulation we use in this construction.
 Thus, let $R$ be either $T^2$ or $\rr\mathbb{P}^2$.
 By Theorem \ref{thmCubeComplexUniversality}, we know there is some $j$ such that $R$ is homeomorphic to $\abs{C}$, the geometric realization of a cubical complex $C$ with $j$ variables.
-Let $\seq{x}{j}$ be these variables and write $\mathbf{x}=(\seq{x}{n})$.
+Let $\seq{x}{j}$ be these variables and write $\mathbf{x}=(\seq{x}{j})$.